myxor/TierScooterAnalysis/README.md

 Here are some screenshots so you can see how it looks right now.

+Maps are done with [Leaflet](https://github.com/Leaflet/Leaflet) and the heatmap is generated with [heatmap.js](https://www.patrick-wied.at/static/heatmapjs/de/).

 ### Heatmap of all geopositions

 ![Heatmap of all geopositions](./screenshots/heatmap.png "Heatmap of all geopositions")